The Wadi Rum Desert

 Accommodation

 On the first and last nights of this trip we will be staying in comfortable 3 star hotel accommodation in the capital city of Amman.
-Accommodation will be in twin or double en-suit rooms.
+Accommodation will be in twin or double en-suite rooms.
 Our hotel is positioned on the outskirts of Amman to avoid potentially long delays due to traffic when leaving the city.

 On all other nights we will be camping.
 In Petra we use a well equipped quiet campsite, ideally located in “little Petra” at the gates of the site.
 You will stay in a fixed camp with twin beds in small but comfortable tents with shared bathroom facilities.
 Blankets are provided and there is a single electrical socket in each tent which is turned on at night fall.
 It is a good idea to bring along a multi USB charging hub to make the most of the single socket in your tent.
 In winter when there is a risk of snow we may stay in a nearby hotel instead.